Ground-R1: Incentivizing Grounded Visual Reasoning via Reinforcement Learning: Introduction

+To address this issue, we propose \textbf{Ground-R1}, a de-biased thinking-with-images framework equipped with \textbf{S}cale \textbf{R}elative \textbf{P}olicy \textbf{O}ptimization (\textbf{SRPO}), a novel training paradigm that recalibrates reward signals across evidence regions of different scales.
+Specifically, SRPO first discretizes evidence regions into scale-aware bins based on their relative areas.
+It then decomposes reward learning into complementary \emph{intra-bin} and \emph{inter-bin} components, capturing scale-calibrated relative comparisons within each scale while encouraging discriminative comparisons across scales.
+Furthermore, SRPO adopts a scale-aware advantage computation strategy, where intra-bin advantages are computed using per-bin statistics and inter-bin advantages are estimated globally.
+This scale-relative design effectively mitigates the dominance of large regions in training, leading to more balanced reward propagation and more faithful visual evidence grounding.

-We evaluate Ground-R1 on a comprehensive suite of benchmarks spanning visual question answering, visual grounding, and hallucination detection.
-Our method consistently delivers strong performance over supervised fine-tuning (SFT) counterparts, grounded visual reasoning approaches \cite{liu2024chain,shao2024visual,qi2024cogcom,liu2024chain}, and concurrent R1-series works \cite{yang2025r1,peng2025lmm,huang2025vision}.
-For example, built upon Qwen2.5-VL \cite{bai2025qwen2}, Ground-R1 achieves a 9.2\% absoluate improvement on VisCoTBench \cite{shao2024visual}.
-In addition, Ground-R1 demonstrates emergent cognitive behaviors such as uncertainty awareness, spatial perception, and iterative refinement, which replicates core attributes of human-like cognition.
-For example in Figure \ref{fig:teaser} (left), our Ground-R1 recognizes that the original image lacks specific details for reliable inference (\ie, uncertainty awareness), and identifies inaccuracies in the previously generated evidence region during reasoning, prompting a re-generation (\ie, iterative refinement).
+We evaluate Ground-R1 across a comprehensive set of benchmarks covering general LVLM tasks, high-resolution scenarios, and visual grounding evaluations.
+Our method consistently delivers strong performance over supervised fine-tuning (SFT) counterparts, grounded visual reasoning approaches \cite{liu2024chain,shao2024visual,qi2024cogcom,liu2024chain}, R1-series works \cite{yang2025r1,peng2025lmm,huang2025vision} and concurrent thinking-with-image methods \cite{zheng2025deepeyes,lai2025mini}.
+For example, built upon Qwen2.5-VL \cite{bai2025qwen2}, Ground-R1 achieves a 11.9\% absoluate improvement on V$^{*}$ \cite{wu2024v}.
+In addition, compared to standard GRPO, our proposed SRPO consistently delivers further performance gains while enabling more precise and faithful grounding of evidence regions.
+Specifically, Ground-R1 trained via SRPO achieves an 1.8\% absolute improvement over the GRPO variant on the HR-8K benchmark.
+Moreover, SRPO demonstrates improved evidence region grounding over the course of training, resulting in higher grounding IoU values than GRPO (\cf Figure \ref{fig:visCurve}).

-In summary, our contributions are in three-folds: \begin{itemize}[topsep=0pt, partopsep=0pt, leftmargin=20pt, parsep=0pt, itemsep=3pt] \item We propose Ground-R1, a novel RL framework for grounded visual reasoning that eliminates the need for costly bounding box annotations, CoT rationales, and external tool calls.
+In summary, our contributions are in three-folds: \begin{itemize}[topsep=0pt, partopsep=0pt, leftmargin=20pt, parsep=0pt, itemsep=3pt] \item We introduce Ground-R1, a thinking-with-images paradigm that decomposes reasoning into grounding and answering stages to explicitly anchor predictions in visual evidence.